 Requests for repeat prescriptions can be made in the following ways:

-- In person – place your repeat prescription tear-off slip into the boxes, both outside and inside the surgery, having clearly marked the items required.
+- In person – place your repeat prescription tear-off slip into the box outside the surgery, having clearly marked the items required.

 - By Electronic Prescription Service (EPS) – register for this service at a Pharmacy convenient to your home, work or local shops.
 The surgery will not suggest or recommend any Pharmacy, it is entirely your choice.

 - Patient Online – quick and convenient, access from your mobile, laptop etc. Sign up for Patient Online services by calling in to the practice for Registration

 - Do not leave it until the last minute to ask for a repeat prescription – allow AT LEAST 2 working days for your request to be processed.

 - Only ask for the medicines you need and please tick the correct ones.

 - Patients can not expect to come to Reception with a repeat prescription and expect to collect it in a couple of hours

 Repeat prescription requests are not taken over the telephone.